Taulant Xhaka: Return to Basel

 Following the retirement of Matías Emilio Delgado at the start of the 2017–18 season, on 5 August 2017, Xhaka became vice-captain of the Basel team.
 On 18 October 2017, Xhaka scored his first UEFA Champions League goal during the 2017–18 UEFA Champions League group stage matchday 3 against CSKA Moscow in the VEB Arena helping Basel to take their second win.

 Under trainer Marcel Koller, Basel won the Swiss Cup in the 2018–19 season.
-In the first round Basel beat FC Montlingen 3–0, in the second round Echallens Région 7–2 and in the round of 16 Winterthur 1–0.
-In the quarter finals Sion were defeated 4–2 after extra time and in the semi finals Zürich were defeated 3–1.
+In the first round, Basel beat Montlingen 3–0, in the second round Echallens Région 7–2 and in the round of 16 Winterthur 1–0.
+In the quarter-finals, Sion were defeated 4–2 after extra time and in the semi-finals Zürich were defeated 3–1.
 All these games were played away from home.
-The final was held on the 19 May 2019 in the Stade de Suisse Wankdorf Bern against Thun.
-Striker Albian Ajeti scored the first goal, Fabian Frei the second for Basel, then Dejan Sorgić netted a goal for Thun, but the end result was 2–1 for Basel.
+The final was held on 19 May 2019 in the Stade de Suisse Wankdorf Bern against Thun.
+Striker Albian Ajeti scored the first goal, Fabian Frei the second for Basel, then Dejan Sorgić netted a goal for Thun, but the result was 2–1 for Basel.
 Xhaka played in four of the cup games.

-In the UEFA Europa League quarter-final match against Shakhtar Donetsk on 11 August 2020 Xhaka was injured and substituted out in the 60th minute.
+In the UEFA Europa League quarter-final match against Shakhtar Donetsk on 11 August 2020, Xhaka was injured and substituted out in the 60th minute.
 This was later diagnosed as a medial collateral ligament injury and eventually required an operation.
-Xhaka missed the entire 2020–21 season due to this and could not returned to team-trainings until June 2021.
+Xhaka missed the entire 2020–21 season due to this and could not return to team-trainings until June 2021.

+On 12 February 2025, Xhaka announced his retirement from professional football by the end of the current season.
+He played a last professional football match against Luzern on 24 May 2025.